 1 USB cable to connect your camera to the laptop (should the card reader not work)

-In addition to the above, I will have the following items in the main bag:
+In addition to the above, I will have the following items in the checked bag:

 1 external backup disk including its cable to connect to your laptop.
-It needs to travel independently from your hand bag!
+It should travel independently from your hand bag!

 1 power cable + 1 battery charger + 1 battery + 1 international plug converter